apfirsov/apfirsov/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-### Hi there 👋, my name is Artem
+### Hi there 👋

-#### I'm Python Developer
+#### My name is Artem.
+I'm Python Developer

-I studied at Yandex
+🌱 I studied at Yandex.

-This profile will be filled in later.
+⚡ This profile will be filled in later.
 For now, I post links to some of my projects.

 [YaMDb](https://github.com/apfirsov/api_yamdb)